Skip to content

 Day 1-2: Design.
 I build a clickable Figma prototype of all v1 screens.
 Not pixel-perfect — a clean wireframe using a proven component system.
 For most MVPs, Material 3 + a primary color + one custom illustration is enough.
 Beautiful but not expensive.

 Day 3-4: Architecture.
 I set up the Flutter project with my boilerplate: GoRouter for navigation, Riverpod for state, Dio for networking, freezed for models, Firebase for backend.
+My boilerplate tracks stable Flutter — as of mid-2026 that means 3.32+ with Impeller rendering by default, so there is no shader-warmup jank to budget polish time for.
 This takes a day because I have done it dozens of times.

 Day 5: Backend setup.
 Firebase project created, Firestore schema drafted, Cloud Functions scaffolded, Auth providers enabled, Crashlytics wired.
 The whole "backend" is ready before real development starts.